php-etl/documentation/content/core-concept/satellite/_index.en.md

     # ...
 ```

+The rest of the configuration is similar to the previous version.

+# Importing external configuration files

-The major new feature of this version is the ability to import files directly in your configuration.
+The major new feature of the version 0.3 is the ability to import external files in the Satellite configuration.

 The import of files can be done at several levels in your config file: